Student-centric advice and objective recommendations

 Below are some examples of popular extracurriculars:

-Volunteer work can be performed locally, on a national scale, or even abroad.
+Community service or volunteer work can be performed locally, on a national scale, or even abroad.
 Wherever community service occurs, there are a variety of ways to get involved.
 This includes animal rescue, church outreach, mentoring or tutoring, and charity work.

 Taking on a part-time job or internship during your high school career can speak volumes about your character.